stevenj/Controleo3/README.md

 1. [README.md](./README.md) - this file
 2. [LICENSE](./LICENSE) - The Software License
-3. A "ReflowWizard” folder containing the Reflow Wizard software
+3. A "OvenACE” folder containing the OvenACE software
+4. A "fabricate" folder containing the build system.
+5. A "bootloader" folder containing the NEW bootloader we use.
+6. A "debug" folder containing files used when doing JTAG Debug.
+7. A "build" folder containing all the built program files.

 ## BUILDING

 This software is stand alone and requires no libraries.
-Just set Arduino IDE up for ***Arduino/Genuino Zero (Native USB Port)*** and build *(verify)* ReflowWizard.ino
+Go to the base directory and run ./build.py to build the codebase.
+You MAY need to point the ./build.py script at where you installed your compiler.

 ## HARDWARE SPECIFICATION